KarryRen/MgRL-CE/README.md

 MgRL-CE/
 ├── datasets
     ├── datasets_preprocess
-        ├── uci_preprocess.py # The pre-process code of UCI electricity dataset (download from web).
+        ├── elect_preprocess.py # The pre-process code of UCI electricity dataset (download from web).
-    ├── uci_dataset # The torch.Dataset of UCI electricity dataset (after preprocessing).
+    ├── elect_dataset # The torch.Dataset of UCI electricity dataset (after preprocessing).
 ├── images # All used images of this repo.
 ├── model # The MgRL-CE models.
     ├── MgRL.py # The basic Multi-Granularity Residual Learning Framework.